dhh1128/intent/docs/spec/README.md

 1. [Intent Markup Language (IML)](../glossary.html#intent-markup-language-iml)
 2. [Intent Programming Language (IPL)](../glossary.html#intent-programming-language-ipl)

-*Both* types of content have the dual humans+compilers audience.
-IML is more than simple commentary, and icode is more than machine-readable symbols.
-They are synergistic and intended to mix in a single document.
-Intent enforces some aspects of the relationship between the two (e.g., the integrity of hyperlinks, the semantics of marks).
+*Both* types of content have a dual *humans + compilers* audience; IML is more than simple commentary, and IPL is more than machine-readable instructions.

+Note which audience member is listed first.
+One of the goals of intent is to keep the human audience primary.
+It does this in many ways -- but one of the most important is that it allows authors to combine powerful exposition and powerful code in a single document.
+Intent enforces the semantics that connect them.

 ### IML